tttbw/binance-data-downloader/README.md

 ## Overview

 Binance Data Downloader is a Python-based utility that allows you to easily download historical cryptocurrency data from [Binance's public data repository](https://data.binance.vision/?prefix=data/).
-The tool provides a user-friendly interface to browse and download various types of market data, including spot and futures trading data, with options for different time intervals and trading pairs.
+The tool provides a user-friendly interface to browse and download various types of market data, including spot,futures and option trading data, with options for different time intervals and trading pairs.

 ## Features